 By: Halina Radchenko

-Each July the fair comes to Astoria Park.
+Each July, the fair comes to Astoria Park.
 Hundreds of Queens residents come to enjoy the rides, eat cotton candy, and take in the view from beneath the Triboro bridge.
 Every year this is a joyous event, but last year the carnival bliss was broken as a teenage girl, en route home from the fair, was struck and killed by a motorist while walking through the crosswalk of 19th Street and Ditmars Boulevard.
-The intersection is typically quiet and each child entering Astoria Park must cross through that juncture.
+The intersection is typically quiet; each child entering Astoria Park must cross through that juncture.
 This incident brought tragedy to what was supposed to be a fun event where families with small children could enjoy their summer.
-Since that day, Astoria parents have been on edge about the traffic during the fair.
+Since that day, Astoria’s parents have been on edge about the traffic during the fair.
 Only recently was the victim’s photo taken down from the post on the corner.
 Fresh flowers were placed at that intersection for months after the incident.
 The photo and the flowers constantly reminded parents in Astoria to be careful.

 All I can say is that the next time you are driving in Astoria, please obey the speed limits and drive as if YOUR children live here.